Are you an adviser? Go to Unbiased Pro

 How do I transfer my pension to Australia?

-If you’re considering transferring your UK pension to an Australian scheme, it’s essential you understand every detail and rule relating to your existing pension, the HMRC QROPS rules and your new Australian superfund.
+If you’re considering transferring your UK pension to an Australian scheme, it’s essential to understand every rule relating to your existing pension, HMRC QROPS, and your new Australian superfund.

 These are the steps to follow:

-4. If everything is in order, you then sign the paperwork to allow the UK to Australian pension transfer to happen
+4. If everything is in order, you sign the paperwork to allow the pension transfer to happen.

 What about my state pension?